SAP-samples/btp-s4hana-nocode-extension/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/btp-s4hana-nocode-extension)](https://api.reuse.software/info/github.com/SAP-samples/btp-s4hana-nocode-extension)
 # Use SAP AppGyver to Build Side-by-Side UI Extensions for SAP S/4HANA

-The main focus of this mission is to develop a custom UI application, which consumes an OData service from an SAP S/4HANA Cloud system.
+The main focus of this mission is to develop a custom UI application, which consumes an OData service from an SAP S/4HANA system.

 We will create a simple custom UI application using no-code tool **SAP AppGyver**, push the code to the HTML5 repository and show different options on how to expose this application - as a stand-alone or with the different SAP Launchpads environments.